capaj/react-promise/README.md

 ```

 Much simpler, right?
+Because the latter code handles that promise declaratively instead of imperatively.
 In case you need user input before you can make the async call, there is a `before` property.
 Assign a function into it if you need to render a form for example.
 ```javascript
 <Async before={(handlePromise) => {